d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 tf.size(x)
 ```

-To change the shape of an `ndarray` without altering
+To change the shape of a tensor without altering
 either the number of elements or their values,
 we can invoke the `reshape` function.
-For example, we can transform our `ndarray`, `x`,
+For example, we can transform our tensor, `x`,
 from a row vector with shape (12,) to a matrix with shape (3, 4).
-This new `ndarray` contains the exact same values,
+This new tensor contains the exact same values,
 but views them as a matrix organized as 3 rows and 4 columns.
 To reiterate, although the shape has changed,
 the elements in `x` have not.